zed-industries/zed/docs/src/assistant/commands.md

 ## `/selection`

-The `/selection` command inserts the selected text into the context.
+The `/selection` command inserts the selected text in the editor into the context.
 This is useful for referencing specific parts of your code.

-This is equivalent to the `assistant: quote selection` command ({#kb assistant::QuoteSelection}). (see [Interacting with the Assistant](./assistant-panel.md#interacting-with-the-assistant)))
+This is equivalent to the `assistant: quote selection` command ({#kb assistant::QuoteSelection}).
+See [Interacting with the Assistant](./assistant-panel.md#interacting-with-the-assistant)).

 Usage: `/selection`